markpendlebury/.github/.github/actions/README.md

 ### Prerequisites

-**Description:** Set ecp_release_version and collects lambda changes.
-This will give you an output of lambdas_changed which will be a list of lambda naames where changes have been detected.
+**Description:**  This will give you an output of lambdas_changed which will be a list of lambda naames where changes have been detected.
 Note your repo should follow a specific file structure for this to work.
-[See example repo](https://github.com/IAG-Ent/iag-ecp-example-repo).

 **Usage:** To use this action: